What is National Hydrogen Mission?

 - Hydrogen is energy efficient, lighter, and the most abundant element on earth.
 Harnessing hydrogen power would help the transportation, iron, steel, and chemical industries immensely.

-- Proper implementation of this policy would lead to clean fuels and reduce the dependence on crude oil imports and fossil fuels.
+- Proper implementation of the National Hydrogen Mission would lead to clean fuels and reduce the dependence on crude oil imports and fossil fuels.

 - Plastic and bio can be converted into hydrogen, and the hydrogen missions would help tackle twin energy security problems and waste management problems.